Quick Answer:

 3. Steak Rice Bowl

-Use sliced steak, rice, vegetables, and a simple sauce.
+Use 4oz sliced flank steak or sirloin, 3/4 cup rice, vegetables, and a simple sauce.
+Delivers 26 to 28g protein per serving.

 Why it works:

-- Feels more satisfying than basic meal prep
+- Feels more satisfying than basic meal prep: sliced steak holds well for 3 days

 - Works with peppers, broccoli, or salad